The Crazy ROI From Starting Your Own Blog

 How To Sign Up For A Domain Name

-The first step to starting a site is picking your domain name.
+The first step to starting a site is picking your domain name, which means blog name.

 You could probably spend hours thinking of the perfect name but I recommend not dwelling on the decision too much.